 - i.
-Notional Site Area for Each Unit - a) No minimum notional site area applies if the development site is located within Areas A or C: - A minimum notional site area of 150m2 applies if the development site is located within Areas B, D, or G, or I. - Minimum Unit Size ii.

-- a) Each unit must have a gross floor area greater than 45m2, if the site is located within Areas A or C, or I; - b) Each unit must have a gross floor area greater than 60m2, if the site is located within Areas B or D or G, or I. - iii.
-Site Coverage

-A maximum site coverage of 40% applies to the development site unless in the Aokautere Residential Area where a maximum site coverage of 45% applies.
+Notional Site Area for Each Unit - a) No minimum notional site area applies if the development site is located within Areas A or C; - b) A minimum notional site area of 150m2 applies if the development site is located within Areas B, D, or G, or H. - ii.
+Minimum Unit Size - a) Each unit must have a gross floor area greater than 45m2, if the site is located within Areas A or C, or H; - b) Each unit must have a gross floor area greater than 60m2, if the site is located within Areas B or D or G. or H.23 - iii.
+Site Coverage and Permeable Surface - a) A maximum site coverage of 40% applies to the development site unless in the Aokautere Greenfield Residential Area where a maximum site coverage of 45% applies. - b) At least 25% of the notional site area for each dwelling unit in the Aokautere

+Greenfield Residential Area shall be permeable.24

+On-site Amenity

-- iv.
-On-site Amenity - a) Each unit shall be provided with a private outdoor amenity area within the notional site which can meet the following requirements: - A minimum open area of 30m2 free of driveways, parking spaces, buildings and manoeuvring area. - Is able to accommodate a circle of 4 metres in diameter. - Has direct contact with a main living area for a length of not less than 2 metres. - Is orientated to the east, west or north of the unit. - b) Each dwelling unit located on the first floor, which does not have connection at ground level, shall be provided with a private outdoor amenity area which can meet the following requirements: - Is accessed directly off the living, dining or kitchen areas, and located at the same level, - A minimum of 8m2 is in area, unless a unit in the Aokautere Residential Area has less than two bedrooms in which case a minimum of 5m2 applies. - Is orientated to the north, west or east. - v.
-Access and Parking vi.
-Compliance with R10.6.1.1(a), R10.6.1.1(b), R10.6.1.1(c)(i).
+- c) Each unit shall be provided with a private outdoor amenity area within the notional site which can meet the following requirements: - A minimum open area of 30m2 free of driveways, parking spaces, buildings and manoeuvring area. - Is able to accommodate a circle of 4 metres in diameter. - Has direct contact with a main living area for a length of not less than 2 metres. - Is orientated to the east, west or north of the unit. - d) Each dwelling unit located above onthe ground first floor, and/or any terraced dwelling in the Aokautere Greenfield Residential Area which does not have a principal living room or dining room at ground level, which does not have connection at ground level, shall be provided with an above ground private outdoor amenity area which can meet the following requirements: - Is accessed directly off the living, dining or kitchen areas, and located at the same level. - A minimum of 8m2 is in area, unless a unit in the Aokautere Greenfield

+Residential Area has less than two bedrooms in which case a minimum of 5m2 applies.25 - Is orientated to the north, west or east. - iv.
+Access and Parking - Compliance with R10.6.1.1(g) (Access and Parking). - v.
+Compliance with R10.6.1.1(a), R10.6.1.1(b), R10.6.1.1(c)(i), except in the Aokautere